What Is the Difference Between the Torts of Maintenance and Champerty?

 The Tort of Maintenance Involves Nefarious Encouragement or Assistance to Another Person In Pursuing Legal Rights.
 The Tort of Champerty Is Similar to Maintenance Except That the Maintainer Also Shares In the Monies Received.

-A Helpful Guide for How to Identify the Elements Distinguishing Tortious Champerty and Tortious Maintenance
+Understanding the Differences Between Tortious Champerty and Tortious Maintenance

 The torts of champerty and maintenance both involve elements of wrongful intermeddling in the legal proceedings of other people; essentially, sticking a nose in where it doesn't belong and doing so with nefarious intentions or an illicit purpose or otherwise without a legitimate and reasonably justified reason for doing so.
 The tort of maintenance involves the providing of wrongful encouragement of litigative proceedings as well as some form of support, usually financial assistance with legal costs, among other things, which is generally arising from a desire within the person engaged in the maintenance to inflict disruption, disturbance, or other form of harm, via the litigative proceeding.
 In short, the person encouraging or supporting the litigation, the maintainer is without party status to the litigation and is providing the assistance with nefariously intentions.
 Champerty is almost the same as maintenance; however, champerty involves the additional element of sharing in the proceeds of the litigation if successful.
 Accordingly, maintenance may occur without champerty; however, champerty occurs with maintenance.